-With normal weather conditions, we’ll soon see the beginning of the spring fishing season.
+Though this winter has been a bit cooler than normal, the return of normal weather conditions will soon bring the beginning of the spring fishing season.

-During the early weeks of February, the final remnants of ice typically disappear from most northern waters.
-And, downstate anglers are already testing their favorite fishing lakes for the early season bite.
-For those who have anxiously awaited the arrival of spring, February is truly a time for rejoicing.
+During the early weeks of the March, the final remnants of ice typically disappear from most northern waters.
+And, downstate anglers begin testing their favorite fishing lakes for the early season bite.
+For those who have anxiously awaited the arrival of spring, March is truly a time for rejoicing.

 This month also finds local bass anglers gearing up for some of the finest largemouth fishing of the entire year.
 During the next few weeks, bragging-size bucketmouths swarm to their shallow water haunts to prepare for the annual spawn.

 Knowledgeable anglers know that now is the perfect time to point their bass rigs toward one of the many powerplant cooling lakes found in this part of the state.
 These waters not only hold good populations of largemouth bass, but are also home to plenty of trophy-class fish.